Diceycle/Arknights-Material-Planner/README.md

 In case you want to build the executable yourself you can run `build.py` and a `_dist` folder will be created with the distribution.
 Simply move the contents where you want them.

+### Hint: Updating the Operator List

+I usually do not update the tool as soon as an operator comes out and instead just add the new operators in a batch every few months or so.
+But updating the operator list does not require an update to the code.

+`operators.json` contains a full list of all operators with their name (which is used for the search in the operator selection), an image which has to be present in the `img/operator` folder, and an external name, in case the URL on Gamepress differs from the name of the operator.

+By providing these details, the tool can be kept up to date in case the releases ever fall behind too far, or you want to plan further into the future.

 ## Troubleshooting

 * **Q**: The tool crashes on startup.
 What went wrong?